risc0/risc0-ethereum/steel/docs/steel-history.md

 the execution block should always be an ancestor of the commitment block.
 Therefore, it is possible to prove that the committed chain includes the execution block by validating a chain of beacon block roots in between the two blocks.

-Steel handles this verification automatically when the history feature is enabled.
+Steel handles this verification automatically when the history feature (feature flag: `unstable-history`) is enabled.
 Steel history works backwards from the commitment block to the execution block with consecutive calls to the beacon roots contract;
 validating a beacon root is a single call for every 24 hours of history.
 This step takes approximately 1M cycles per 24 hours of history within the Steel guest.

-Ultimately, Steel will check the integrity of the view call data in the execution block by:

-1. proving that the execution block is a canonical ancestor of the commitment block
+Ultimately, Steel will check the integrity of the view call data in the execution block by proving that the execution block is a canonical ancestor of the commitment block.
-2. carrying out the standard Steel commitment validation on-chain proving the integrity of the block root for the commitment block
+Once on-chain, succesfully validating the Steel commitment will prove the integrity of the block root for the commitment block.

 ## How far can you go back?